codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-02-ck3.md

 ### Notes

+- In this stage, you'll only extend responding to `GEOADD` in case of invalid values of latitude and longitude.
+You do not need to implement the storage mechanism yet.

 - In case of out-of-bounds values for latitude or longitude, the tester is lenient but structured in checking error messages.
     - The error response does not need to match Redis’s exact error message format.
     - The error response must: